Roscrea: Transport

 Roscrea is well connected by bus routes.
 Bus Éireann route 12 links Dublin and Limerick with connections available hourly.
 A private bus contractor, JJ Kavanagh and Sons, provides extra bus services to Dublin and Limerick.

-Local Link Tipperary operates bus service 854 between Roscrea railway station and Nenagh with intermediate stops in stops in Shinrone, Cloughjordan, Moneygall and Toomevara.
+Local Link Tipperary operates bus service 854 between Roscrea railway station and Nenagh with intermediate stops in Shinrone, Cloughjordan, Moneygall and Toomevara.
 The service operates three times a day in each direction seven days a week.

 Roscrea railway station is on the Limerick–Ballybrophy railway line between Ballybrophy and Cloughjordan.
 At Ballybrophy it joins the main Cork-Dublin line.
 At one time there was a branch from Roscrea to nearby Birr in County Offaly.
 Roscrea railway station opened on 19 October 1857.

 A January 2012 national newspaper article suggested that Iarnród Éireann was expected to seek permission from the National Transport Authority to close the Limerick–Ballybrophy railway line.
 An enhanced timetable was operated between February 2012 and January 2013 before services were downgraded again.